 organizational structure within the Compute service.
 They consist of an

 individual VLAN, and volumes, instances, images, keys, and users.
-A user
+A user can

-can specify the project by appending
+specify the project by appending

 project_id to their access key.
+If no

-project with the same ID as the user.
+the same ID as the user.